Faculty

 Find out more about Dr. Konz in this 2015 Marshall Minute video.

-Steven Leigh, PhD, AMInstP
+Steven Leigh, Ph.D., AMInstP

-School of Kinesiology, Associate Professor, Biomechanics
+School of Health and Movement Sciences, Associate Professor, Biomechanics

 Phone: 304-696-5405